LeonSering/focus_region/README.md

 This tool was created by Leon Sering during the research project on "focus regions" at the university of Würzburg, supervised by Jan-Henrik Haunert.

-The result are published in Transactions on Visualization and Computer Graphics and can be found [here](https://doi.org/10.1109/TVCG.2011.191).
+The result are published in Transactions on Visualization and Computer Graphics under the title [Drawing Road Networks with Focus Regions](https://doi.org/10.1109/TVCG.2011.191).

 The tool allows the user to choose a focus region within a larger area on a road map, together with a zoom factor.
 By solving a convex quadratic program a new visualization of the road map is created, where all elements in the focus region are scaled by the zoom factor, all elements outside the area untouched and the elements within the area but outside the focus region are replaced such that the distortions are minimized.